DCA-Monster/cartesi-grant-proposal/readme.md

 2. **Cartesi Subgraphss**: Implementing a GraphQL API that interfaces seamlessly with Cartesi's Postgres DB, focusing on the transformation of "Notices" and other relevant contract states into an easily consumable format.
 This approach, inspired by EVM's Subgraphs, mitigates the inefficiencies of the Inspect API and furnishes developers with a familiar and efficient toolset.

-3.  **Cartesi AMM**: Porting Uniswap V2's AMM to Cartesi to allow token transfer operations, leveraging Cartesi's efficient computing environment.

-4.  **Cartesi AMM with Streamable tokens**: Cartesi's modular computing will be used to adjust Uniswap V2's structure for compatibility with StreamableTokens featuring "stream swaps", and advance new kind of swap only possible with Cartesi's computation.
+3. **Cartesi AMM & StreamableTokens Integration:** Port Uniswap V2's AMM to Cartesi, harnessing token transfer operations within Cartesi's optimized computing environment.
+Further refine this framework to seamlessly integrate with StreamableTokens, pioneering the concept of "stream swaps".
+Leveraging Cartesi's distinct computational strengths, these advanced swap modalities are introduced, which would be computationally infeasible without the capabilities provided by Cartesi.

-5.  **Gasless Transaction**: The EIP-4337 model will be adapted using Cartesi's off-chain computations, aiming for optimised transactional efficiency within DApps.
+4.  **Gasless Transaction**: The EIP-4337 model will be adapted using Cartesi's off-chain computations, aiming for optimised transactional efficiency within DApps.

 In summary, Cartesi's capabilities will be crucial for the technical execution of each module, ensuring both the enhancement of DCA.Monster and standalone functionality for the wider Cartesi ecosystem.